yamasampo/bibmanager/README.md

 Please check if `output.bib` is created and the content is identical to `sample_output.bib`.

-Note that if `output.bib` already exists, this script raises an `FileExistsError`.

 ### Example 2

 You can also pass the arguments through a control file by the following steps: